mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

   than angular-cli and react-create-app, as continuations of the idea that Single Page Apps are deserving of first class tools, optimized for their specific needs."
 stages:
+- title: Broccoli Basics
+  description: Broccoli is a fast, robust and portable asset pipeline, built with
+    ember-cli in mind.
+It uses node's `fs` module as it's API, and is deliberately designed to steer users away from potential snags.
+  duration: 120
+  agenda_items:
+  - title: 'EXERCISE: Building your first Broccoli Plugins'
+    description: We'll put our newfound skills to use, and build our first two broccoli plugins
+    item_type: exercise
+    start_time: '10:05'
+    duration: 55
+  - title: Welcome & Kick Off
+    description: We'll go through the day's agenda, and highlight some goals for the training.
+    item_type: lecture
+    start_time: '9:00'
+    duration: 15
+  - title: Standalone Use with Broccoli-CLI
+    description: 'Broccoli has its own CLI, and although it''s missing some of the stuff we take for granted in ember-cli, it can be useful to look at broccoli independently, in order to understand where it ends and where there rest of ember-cli begins '
+    item_type: lecture
+    start_time: '9:15'
+    duration: 30
+  - title: Debugging & Developing Plugins
+    description: Broccoli plugins can be thought of as streams, or lazily evaluated pieces in a functional chain.
+Because of this characteristic of laziness, we must take a different approach to debugging, relative to how we treat synchronous client-side code.
+You'll be provided with suggestions for an easy and intuitive broccoli plugin development workflow, that will maximize time spent getting results, and minimize time spent scratching your head.
+    item_type: lecture
+    start_time: '9:45'
+    duration: 20
 - title: Apps & Addons
   description: The contents of your `ember-cli-build` file is on center stage when
     consuming ember-cli's asset pipeline features.
 We'll dive into some features exposed